-Are you a stealth applicants?
-In today’s high-tech, on-demand, online world of click-touch-swipe, this cadre of college-bound teens see themselves as web-savvy college researchers navigating the path to their academic futures.
+Are you a stealth applicant?
+In today’s high-tech, on-demand, online world of click-touch-swipe, college-bound teens see themselves as web-savvy college researchers navigating the path to their academic futures.
 Some college admissions officers, however, see them differently.

 Stealth applicants are one of the best kept secrets in college admissions.
-In fact, stealth applicants are so off the radar that even the students don’t even realize that they are a secret.
+In fact, stealth applicants are so off-the-radar that even the students don’t realize that they are a secret.

-For some colleges and universities, this group of college stalkers-turned-applicants represents a bonus pool of prospects, for others, stealth applicants are vying for a seat in a class without ever being invited or making themselves known to the college and that can be a “no-no” especially when the stealth applicant’s application is under review.
+For some colleges and universities, this group of college stalkers-turned-applicants represents a bonus pool of prospects.
+For others, stealth applicants are vying for a seat in a class without ever being invited or making themselves known to the college.
+That can be a “no-no” especially when the stealth applicant’s application is under review.

 Kevin Williams, dean of admissions at Morehouse College in Atlanta, Ga., emphasizes the importance of the relationship between the applicant and the admissions committee: “At Morehouse, we take a very holistic approach in the evaluation of our applicants.
 The more we know about prospective students besides their academic profile, the better decisions we can make about our school being a good fit for that prospective student.”

-At Morehouse, the failure to demonstrate interest or make yourself known prior to applying can be a downside.
-According to Dean Williams, “Stealth applicants generally do not get the opportunity to establish personal contacts and build relationships with us, which could prove to be important when reviewing an application, especially a borderline one.”
+At Morehouse, the failure to demonstrate interest or make yourself known prior to applying is a downside.
+According to Dean Williams, “Stealth applicants generally do not get the opportunity to build relationships with us, which could prove to be important when reviewing an application, especially a borderline one.”

-Dean Williams suggests that if the goal is avoid being inundated with email or printed college materials, then simply ask the admissions office not send you everything they mail out.
-“The last thing an institution wants is for prospective students to be turned off and lose interest because of over-communication in a very impersonal way and not honoring their request to limit communications to them.”
+Dean Williams suggests if the goal is avoid being inundated with email or printed college materials, ask the admissions office not send you everything.
+“The last thing an institution wants is for prospective students to be turned off and lose interest because of over-communication,” he says.

 Advice for the (Stealth) College-bound Teen

 Colleges want to enroll students who want to be there, and taking the time to be in touch through official channels can make a difference in determining the best fit.
-Whether you consider yourself a college-stalker or a savvy researcher doing your homework on a particular school, you may want to reach out on a more personal level and make your interest known to the school.
+Even if you consider yourself a savvy researcher doing your homework, you may want to reach out on a more personal level and make your interest known.

-Register for a campus visit, meet with a college rep at your high school or college fair, or simply get your name added to an interest list.
-The initiative you take to move your research out of the virtual world and into the real world may open the door to making even better decisions about where to apply and, for the colleges, who to admit.
-After all, it’s no secret that a college is more than web site.
+The initiative to move your research out of the virtual world and into the real world may open the door to better decisions about where to apply and, for the colleges, who to admit.
+After all, it’s no secret that a college is more than a web site.